black-purple/arch-xmonad-setup/README.md

 * Text editor: neovim
 * IDE: visual-studio-code
 * Shell: fish
 * Browser:
     * firefox
     * qutebrowser
 * Video Editor:
     * kdenlive
     * openshot
 * Screenshot utility: scrot
 * ScreenLock utility: i3lock-fancy
 (or just ```i3lock``` with an image, it loads faster that way and you make it look the same as ```i3lock-fancy``` just check the [official repo](https://github.com/meskarune/i3lock-fancy) for more details on that)
-* Music player: mocp (terminalbased)
+* Music player: mocp (terminal based)
 * AudioVisualizer: cli-visualizer (terminal based)
 * System ressources monitor:
     * htop
     * gotop
 * Fonts: